Skip to main content

 The legal architecture governing spousal wellness program participation is designed to balance the promotion of health with the protection of individual autonomy and privacy.

 Under the EEOC’s rules, the maximum incentive that can be offered for an employee’s spouse to participate in a wellness program is 30% of the total cost of self-only health coverage.
-This limit applies to programs that ask for health information, such as through a or a biometric screening.
+This limit applies to programs that ask for health information, such as through a health risk assessment or a biometric screening.

 It is important to note that this limit is separate from the incentive that can be offered to the employee for their own participation.
 The two incentives cannot be combined, and an employer cannot penalize an employee if their spouse chooses not to participate.